jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/PaloAlto-Unit-42-Ransomeware-Extortion-Report-2023.md

 incidents involving negotiation between mid-2021 and late 2022.
 Due to the efficacy of this tactic,

-*Image description: A screenshot of a page "for journalists" from Vice Society's leak site.
-The text reads:
+![Image description: A page “for journalists” from Vice Society’s leak site] Figure 3.
+A page “for journalists” from Vice Society’s leak site
-There are many journalists asking questions about us and our attacks.
+> There are many journalists asking questions about us and our attacks.
 If you are a journalist and want to ask some questions you should write:
 1. Who are you?
 2. Where are you from?
 3. Where will you publish our answers?
 We are trying to answer everyone in 24 hours.
-#Frequently Asked Questions:
+> #Frequently Asked Questions:
-Why did you choose GTA as branding?
+> Why did you choose GTA as branding?
--Some old articles about us used GTA logo, so we decided to use it too.
+> -Some old articles about us used GTA logo, so we decided to use it too.
-How long have you beenn in operation?
+> How long have you beenn in operation?
--From January 2021.
+> -From January 2021.
-Are you recruiting partners or are you closed?
+> Are you recruiting partners or are you closed?
--We have been closed from the beginning and we don’t have affiliates.
+> -We have been closed from the beginning and we don’t have affiliates.
-How did you decide to team up and start a dedicated ransomware group?
+> How did you decide to team up and start a dedicated ransomware group?
 How was ViceSociety born?
--Group of friends that were interested in pentest.
+> -Group of friends that were interested in pentest.
 We decided to try.
-What do you do if the law says that someone can’t pay you?
+> What do you do if the law says that someone can’t pay you?
 Does that matter?
 What happens if the customer doesn’t respond?
--We don’t care about laws.
+> -We don’t care about laws.
 If someone doesn’t pay or doesn’t contact us, we will publish their documents.
-Has Vice Society published all the data it took from “company name” or does Vice Society have additional data that still has not been published?
+> Has Vice Society published all the data it took from “company name” or does Vice Society have additional data that still has not been published?
--We always publish everything.
+> -We always publish everything.
-Can you explain your decision to publish “company name” data?
+> Can you explain your decision to publish “company name” data?
--They didn’t pay.
+> -They didn’t pay.
-We DON’T answer questions like:
+> We DON’T answer questions like:
-What country or region of the world are you from?
+> What country or region of the world are you from?
-How old are you?
+> How old are you?
-What vulns/eve do you use?
+> What vulns/eve do you use?
-©2021 Copyright Vice Society.
+> ©2021 Copyright Vice Society.
 All rights reserved.
 Emails: V.society.official@onionmail.org.
-Vice Society@onionmail.org *
+Vice Society@onionmail.org

 many threat actors target regulated data sets or highly commercially sensitive information for